Hashcracky/Hashcracky-Toolkit/docs/README.md

-# Hashcracky Utility Toolkit Container
+# Hashcracky Toolkit Container
 This repository defines a multi-stage Docker build that packages several password-cracking–related utilities into a Alpine-based image.
 The goal of this image is to make it easy to use and access tooling for cryptographic hash recovery research and training.
+We are not the author of all tools used in this repository and are only providing an environment.
+Please consider supporting the tool creators.

 ## Included Tools